 Traditional Performance Practices

-Articulation: Traditionally, tonguing is not used with Japanese wind instruments.
+Articulation: Traditionally, tonguing is not used with the hichiriki.
 Instead phrases are shaped by the control of the airflow and selected pitches are accentuated by tapping the instrument’s holes with the fingers.
 It is typical for the starting pitch of a melodic line to be approached with a portamento from below.